cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 printNumber(floor(rand(100000)));
 ```

-Existing print merger will be enhanced to use the new formatting mechanism where possible.
-For example, `println($"Minimum: $min, middle: $mid, maximum: $max")` today compiles into
+Existing print merger is enhanced to use the new formatting mechanism where possible.
+For example, `println($"Minimum: $min, middle: $mid, maximum: $max")` in language target lower than ML8A compiles into

 ```
 print `Minimum: `